AneeshBose/OCRHackathon/README.md

 Password: admin

 ### Processing: Requisition Form:
-  -  To upload and process or view a patient’s requisition form, choose the **Form 1** option after logging in.
+  -  To upload and run OCR on a patient’s requisition form, choose the **Form 1** option after logging in.
   -  In order to process a file, upload the file using **Choose files** option and then hit **Upload file** (Supported file formats are **.pdf, .jpg, .jpeg, .png, .tiff**).
   -  Once the upload is successful, you’ll be automatically redirected to the processed form’s page (please wait about 5 seconds for this to happen).
   -  If there are any corrections to be made, one can edit during this phase.
 After successfully making the required changes (incase of any discrepancy) hit on the **Submit** button and then confirm the same.